GuoyanZhao-Lab/MORA/README.txt

 all finshed
 Final output file: /home/gzhao/tools/MORA-Singularity/output_ExampleOutput_UsingTestDatabase//Output_MotifEnriched_25Resampling.csv

-A new directory named "output_ExampleOutput_UsingTestDatabase" will appear.
+A new directory named "output_ExampleOutput_UsingTestDatabase" will appear in the "MORA-Singularity" directory.
 The intermediate output files and the final output file will be in this directory

-3) issue the following command to run the pipeline using input files in the "ExampleInput" directory and the actual database CISBP_2.00. (contains > 3000 transcription factor's position weight matrices).
+3) issue the following command within the "ExampleInput" directory to run the pipeline using input files in the "ExampleInput" directory and the actual database CISBP_2.00. (contains > 3000 transcription factor's position weight matrices).
 It takes about 8.5 mins to finish the analysis.